Morison/opit

 morison/opit was the authorial name given to the collaboration between composers Benjamin Morison and Simon Opit.

 Project

-Benjamin Morison and Simon Opit and were composers who worked exclusively in collaboration for a period of some years, approximately 1991–1994.
+Benjamin Morison and Simon Opit were composers who worked exclusively in collaboration for a period of some years, approximately 1991–1994.
 As one commentator wrote, "Much of their work consists of two set of parts written independently, which adds a new radical sense of indeterminacy one might have thought lost in recent works of the experimentalist genre."

 In a text published in 1992, they wrote:

 Critical reception

 The BBC broadcast several works by morison/opit.

 Two concerts featuring their music were reviewed in Tempo magazine.

 List of works

 Based on the list of works published in Farben '92, expanded from various other sources.